ashuio/shavee/README.md

 ## Use shavee to unlock and mount any zfs patition

-Simply use the option `-z` to unlock any zfs dataset
+Simply use the option `-m` to unlock any zfs dataset

 **Example**